 The State University System Student Assessment of Instruction (SUSSAI) was implemented in 1995.
 Its purpose is to provide for student assessment of instruction based on eight criteria common to all SUS institutions.
 Evaluations are administered through departmental and college offices for all scheduled undergraduate and graduate courses and are conducted online at gatorevals.aa.ufl.edu.
 Evaluations are typically open during the last two or three weeks of the semester.
 Summary results of these assessments are available gatorevals.aa.ufl.edu/public-results.
 Summary results for the faculty, departments, and colleges are distributed online at gatorevals.aa.ufl.edu/instructors.
 Results of course and instructor evaluations are used as part of individual faculty evaluations and in consideration for tenure and promotion.
 The GatorEvals site also has information on "best practices" for administering the evaluation process.

 Textbook adoptions must be submitted online.
-Faculty and staff are strongly encouraged to submit course adoption information in a timely manner.
-This helps to ensure that students know about required materials at the time of course registration and that books are available to students before classes begin.
-General information about Textbook Adoption.
+Faculty and staff are required under Florida statute, Board of Governors, and UF regulations to submit course adoption information in a timely manner.
+This ensures that students know about required materials at the time of course registration and that books are available to students before classes begin.
+The textbook adoption process is overseen by the Center for Teaching Excellence (CTE), a unit of the Office of the Provost.
+Faculty can seek assistance with textbook adoptions through the following means: